Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

         through ``EASYBUILD_OPTARCH`` so that we can also support the regular EasyBuild toolchains should this be needed.

+  * Implemented hooks for EasyBuild.

+      * The hooks file is always activated, but is written in a way that some hooks are only executed in production and/or infrastructure mode of the EasyBuild-config module.\

+      * Hooks files do contain a version number, and the module will always load the most recent version which is not newer than the software stack module.

 Changes compared to design 0.2: